 The external auditor is required to attend the Company's Annual Meeting, where shareholders are invited to submit questions on the Company's financial statements and the audit process.
-The Deloitte Touche Tohmatsu lead audit partner for the Company's audit attended the 2016 Annual Meeting in Port Moresby.
+A Deloitte Touche Tohmatsu audit partner for the Company's audit attended the 2017 Annual Meeting in Port Moresby.
 (Recommendation 4.3)